fbpx

 When crafting your company’s policies, think about what you want to communicate to job candidates, new hires, and current employees.
 In addition, your policies should be aligned with your company’s mission and brand strategy.
 It will help ensure that everyone is on the same page and that your company’s values are consistent across all channels.

-3. Seek and Encourage Employee Feedback
+3. Seek and encourage employee feedback

 Your employees play a crucial role in the success of your company – they have the potential to advocate positively for your brand to help it grow, but they also have the power to damage your reputation if they feel disrespected, unempowered, or unheard in their work.